katybrooks/data-tutorials/tutorials/hcp/07_ExploringEventHistory/tutorial.md

 [Apache Zeppelin](https://zeppelin.apache.org/) is an open source web based notebook for recording and sharing analytics and visualizations of event data stored in both HDFS and the index.
 Zeppelin offers a number of interpeters including shell commands, Apache Spark and SQL queries.
 Different interpreters can be combined in the same notebook as can python, scala and R code.

 [Apache Spark](https://spark.apache.org/) is a distributed analytics engine capable of analyzing the entire haystack and building machine learning models.
 Spark supports scala, python, java, and R programming languages.

+Spark code included in a notebook records commands for common cyber security analytics tasks such as dashboard visualizations, investigation run books, and threat hunting queries and visualizations.